AVAnnotate/documentation/pages/auto.md

 ![Image 5: ](../../assets/newautoimage4.png)
 ![Image 6: ](../../assets/newautoimage5.png)

+## Adding and Modifying Auto-generated pages
 The list of "Auto-generated" pages is shown on the [Site Builder](https://avannotate.github.io/documentation/pages/site-builder/) tab on the backend.

 ![Image 7: ](../../assets/newautoimage6.png)

-Users can "Disable" or "Re-Enable" auto-generation for any `Event`.
-If auto-generation is disabled, editing the event page will open a [custom blank page](https://avannotate.github.io/documentation/pages/custom/).
+Users can "Disable" or "Re-Enable" auto-generation for any `Event` and the home page.
+If auto-generation is disabled, editing the page will open a [custom blank page](https://avannotate.github.io/documentation/pages/custom/).

 Users can create new auto-generated page under the `Add Page` menu.
 ![Image 8: ](../../assets/newautoimage7.png)